crazysoldier/CryptoBookKeeper/README.md

 **Version 0.1.0** - Transaction Normalization Stage

-A comprehensive cryptocurrency bookkeeping application that normalizes transaction data from exchanges and on-chain sources into a unified format using DuckDB and dbt.
+A comprehensive cryptocurrency bookkeeping application that normalizes transaction data from exchanges and on-chain sources into a unified format using DuckDB.
 Currently focused on data normalization with plans for full bookkeeping features.

 ## 🎯 Overview

 CryptoBookKeeper is designed to be a comprehensive cryptocurrency bookkeeping solution.
-Currently in its initial phase, it focuses on normalizing transaction data from exchanges and on-chain sources into a unified format using DuckDB and dbt.
+Currently in its initial phase, it focuses on normalizing transaction data from exchanges and on-chain sources into a unified format using DuckDB.

 **Current Stage (v0.1.0)**: Data normalization and unified transaction model **Future Plans**: Full bookkeeping features, tax reporting, portfolio tracking, and more.